Jonatan Clase: Toronto Blue Jays

-On July 26, 2024, Seattle traded Clase and Jacob Sharp to the Toronto Blue Jays for reliever Yimi García.
-In 7 games for the Blue Jays, he went 7-for-20 (.350) with 1 home run and 2 RBI.
+On July 26, 2024, Seattle traded Clase and Jacob Sharp to the Toronto Blue Jays in exchange for reliever Yimi García.
+In seven games for the Blue Jays, he went 7-for-20 (.350) with one home run and two RBI.
 He was tied for the third-fastest base runner in the majors, according to Statcast.

 Clase was optioned to the Triple-A Buffalo Bisons to begin the 2025 season.
 He returned to the majors in May, replacing Alan Roden on the roster.
-Clase suffered a bruises right knee after Brandon Pfaadt hit him in the knee with a pitch in June.
+Facing the St. Louis Cardinals on June 9, Clase hit his first home run of the season to tie the game in the 9th inning of a Jays win.
+Clase suffered a bruised right knee after Arizona Diamondbacks pitcher Brandon Pfaadt hit him in the knee with a pitch on June 17.
+He made 34 appearances for Toronto during the regular season, batting .210/.288/.300 with two home runs, nine RBI, and three stolen bases.

+Clase was again optioned to Triple-A Buffalo to begin the 2026 season.
+He hit .223/.321/.359 with 5 home runs and 17 stolen bases to start the season in Buffalo.
+He was called up on July 1 as George Springer went on the paternity list.
+He started off very hot with the Jays, going 5 for 16 with 2 homers and 6 RBIs in his first 5 starts.
+He went on the 10-day injured list with left plantar fasciitis on July 21 after injuring himself running during pre-game warm-ups.